StefanPetrick/animartrix/README.md

 by Stefan Petrick.
 High quality LED animations for your project.

-This is a Shader & 5D Coordinate Mapper made for the realtime rendering of generative animations & artistic visuals.
+This is a Shader & 5D Coordinate Mapper made for realtime rendering of generative animations & artistic visuals.

-It enables high framerate FPU rendering and up to 32 bit color depth per RGB chanel for outstanding visual quality.
+It enables high framerate FPU rendering and up to 32 bit color depth per RGB chanel for outstanding visual quality and dynamic range.

+96 bit color resolution is ready to be used in your next cutting edge art project or installation.

+Want to license my animations for commercial use?
+Contact me, we will find a solution we're both happy with!

 ![Screenshot](pic.png)